-The Company generates revenue from two sources, Products and Non-Recurring Engineering ("NRE").
+The Company generates revenue from three sources, Products, Non-Recurring Engineering ("NRE") and Fab Services.

 Products revenue represents revenue generated from the production and sale of Enablence-designed chips and the production of third-party chips using the Company's in-house fabrication plant.
 NRE revenue is comprised of non-recurring engineering orders where the Company delivers new chip designs and sample products to customers that are in the research and development stage of their product life cycle.
+Fab services revenue are generated from services provided by the entity, e.g. wafer deposition, dicing, chip polishing and testing.

-Revenue for both sources is recognized in a manner that depicts the transfer of promised goods to a customer at an amount that reflects the consideration expected to be received in exchange for transferring those goods, applying the following five steps:
+Revenue for all sources is recognized in a manner that depicts the transfer of promised goods and services to a customer at an amount that reflects the consideration expected to be received in exchange for transferring those goods and services, applying the following five steps:

-- Identify the contract with a customer - Identify the performance obligations in the contract - Determine the transaction price - · Allocate the transaction price to the performance obligations in the contract; and - Recognize revenue when (or as) the entity satisfies the performance obligation
+- Identify the contract with a customer - Identify the performance obligations in the contract - Determine the transaction price - Allocate the transaction price to the performance obligations in the contract; and - Recognize revenue when (or as) the entity satisfies the performance obligation

-The Company's Product and NRE revenue has only one performance obligation which is the transfer of the goods to the customer.
+The Company's Product, NRE and Fab Services revenue has only one performance obligation which is the transfer of the goods or services to the customer.
 In the case of Products, the goods are finished wafers and/or chips and in the case of NRE revenue the goods include design drawings, photo masks and/or sample chips.
-Revenue is recognized at the point in time that the goods are shipped to the customer as per the Company's standard contract terms, except for sales to a select group of China-based customers where revenue is recognized when the customer has tested the goods and notified the Company that is has accepted the transfer of goods to their inventory.
+A Fab Services contract is fulfilled by providing services indicated in the agreement with the customer.
+The revenue is not recorded for that performance obligation until that obligation within the contract has been met.
+Revenue is recognized at the point in time that the goods are shipped to the customer as per the Company's standard contract terms, except for sales to a select group of China-based customers where revenue is recognized when the customer has tested the goods and notified the Company that it has accepted the transfer of goods to their inventory.
 If funds have been received by the Company in advance of completing the performance obligation, the Company recognizes these funds as contract liabilities.